Ji-Hwan Bae Player Props: Pirates vs. Red Sox

 - Bae hit .333 with three doubles and two walks.

-- Including all 10 games he appeared in a season ago, he did not hit a home run.
+- Including all 10 games when he logged a plate appearance a season ago, he did not hit a home run.

-- In five of 10 games last year, Bae drove in a run, and he had one game with more than one RBI.
+- In five of 10 games last season, Bae picked up an RBI, and he had one game with more than one RBI.

+- He scored a run five times last season in 10 games (50.0%), but did not have a multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.